MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ![conceptual diagram of a scale-out farm ](./media/back-up-vmware/scale-out-protection-diagram.png)

-### Backing up virtual machines to disk, tape or cloud
+### Backing up virtual machines to a disk, tape or cloud

 DPM can back up VMware VMs to disk, tape and to the Azure cloud.
 You specify the protection method while creating the new Protection Group.

 For all operational recovery scenarios like accidental deletion or corruption scenarios, back up to disk.
-For long-term retention or offsite backup requirements, back up to cloud.
+For long-term retention or offsite backup requirements, back up to [tape](https://docs.microsoft.com/system-center/dpm/identify-compatible-tape-libraries?view=sc-dpm-1807) or [cloud](https://azure.microsoft.com/blog/new-features-in-azure-backup-long-term-retention-offline-backup-seeding-and-more/).

 DPM provides application-consistent backups of Windows VMs and file-consistent backups of Linux VMs (provided you install VMware tools on the guest).

 ### Back up virtual machine to Tape

+> [!NOTE]
+> Applicable to DPM 2019

-For long term retention on VMware backup data on-premise, you can now enable VMware backups to tape.
+For long term retention on VMware backup data on-premises, you can now enable VMware backups to tape.
 The backup frequency can be selected based on the retention range (which will vary from 1-99 years) on tape drives.
 The data on tape drives could be both compressed and encrypted.
 DPM 2019 supports both OLR (Original Location Recovery) & ALR (Alternate Location Recovery) for restoring the protected VM.

-Use the following procedure:
+**Use the following procedure**:

 1. In the DPM Administrator console, click **Protection** > **Create protection group** to open the Create New Protection Group wizard.
 2. On the **Select Group Members** page, select the VMWare VMs you want to protect.
-3. On the **Select Data Protection Method** page, select I want long-term protection using tape.
+3. On the **Select Data Protection Method** page, select **I want long-term protection using tape**.
 4. In **Specify Long-Term Goals** > **Retention range**, specify how long you want to keep your tape data (1-99 years).
 In Frequency of backup,  select the backup frequency that you want.
 5. On the **Select Tape and Library Details** page, specify the tape and library that'll be used for back up of this protection group.
 You can also specify whether to compress or encrypt the backup data.